 This tooth is harder than a rock and never breaks.
 It also gives the user the power to endure magic and fire.

-The ancient dragons had solid teeth and the same is true for their bones…
+Good ol’ Havel proves that the ancient dragons had solid teeth and the same is true for their bones…

 A weapon from the soul of the Iron Golem, guardian of Sen’s Fortress who repelled countless heroes who sought Anor Londo.